Kpole95/pii-scrubber/README.md

 - replaces detected spans with typed placeholders;
 - keeps a restoration map so text can be restored by the caller;
 - preserves document-level character offsets through tokenization and windows;
-- supports regex, Presidio, encoder, and generative detector adapters;
+- supports a regex runtime default plus Presidio, DeBERTa encoder, and generative detector adapters; DeBERTa is the primary learned model, while Qwen is a research comparison;
 - evaluates leak rate, exact span F1, partial span F1, per-entity recall, and over-redaction;
-- includes a 200-example hand-labeled OOD benchmark;
+- includes a 200-example hand-labeled OOD benchmark under [`research/labeled_ood/`](research/labeled_ood/);
 - includes calibration, threshold-profile, robustness, and memorization audits.

 The base runtime has no required ML dependency.